epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-20-explaining-monad.markdown

 	Monad make, different functions composable,
 	by boxing both input and output.

+In Haskell, <code>do</code> notation make Monad more simple.
+<code>do</code> itself is just a notation,
+while Monads take all the horseworks.
+Of course this conclusion is oversimplistic.
+Monad is an abstraction, more than just for sequencing purpose.
+But for now this understanding is enough.
+So beginner do not need to worry too much about Monad.

+	Do notation allows you to write monadic computations using a pseudo-imperative.

 If you ever need a bigger picture of Monad, you can watch this Douglas Crockford in YUIConf Evening Keynote